zhutao100/zimage.swift/PROJECT_ARCHITECTURE.md

 ## Executive Summary
 **ZImage.swift** is a high-performance, native Swift implementation of the "Z-Image-Turbo" text-to-image generation model, built on top of Apple's MLX framework.
 It is designed specifically for Apple Silicon (M-series chips), leveraging unified memory and the Neural Engine for efficient inference.

 The project implements a full Diffusion Transformer (DiT) pipeline, including a Qwen-based text encoder (which doubles as a prompt enhancer), a Variational Autoencoder (VAE) for latent space compression, and a Flow Matching scheduler.
-It features advanced capabilities such as ControlNet support (for guided generation), dynamic LoRA/LoKr adaptation, and model quantization (4-bit/8-bit) to run on consumer hardware with limited RAM.
+It features advanced capabilities such as ControlNet support (for guided generation), dynamic LoRA/LoKr adaptation, model quantization (4-bit/8-bit), and memory-optimized execution (phase-scoped lifetimes) to run on consumer hardware with limited RAM.

 ## Technology Stack
 - **Language**: Swift 5.9+